MinaSheikhi/IN1910_H23/book/docs/info/lectures.md

 # Lectures

 There are two lectures each week (with the exception of Week 41), at
-* Wednesday 08.15-10.00
+* Thursday 12.15-14.00 in KN, Store auditorium
-* Friday 12.15-14.00
+* Friday 12.15-14.00 in OJD Aud Simula

-Lectures are held physically in OJD Simula.

-See https://www.uio.no/studier/emner/matnat/ifi/IN1910/h22/timeplan for more info.
+See https://www.uio.no/studier/emner/matnat/ifi/IN1910/h23/timeplan for more info.

 ## Lecture Plan